djsudduth/keep-it-markdown/README.md

 7. Both standard PNG and JPEG image files are supported.
 However, not all image types or non-standard formats may export properly.
 Any unknown types are saved with a .dat extension.

 ## Obsidian Use
 Since KIM converts Google Keep notes to markdown, you can use some of the Obsidian text markdown features in your Keep notes as you're capturing information.
 For example, you can begin to cross-link notes in Keep by using the double-brackets within a note like this [[Title of another Keep note]].
 Then, when you convert your notes to the Obsidian vault they will be automatically linked.
 This will also work for block references and other markdown notation.
 Most markdown types in Keep notes should convert successfully even if Keep cannot render them. **Do not try to add markdown for links or URLs in Keep**.
-KIM will try to map link URLs to markdown format for you.
+KIM will try to map link any of Keep's URLs to markdown format for you.

-However, KIM's goal is to be markdown compliant.
+KIM's goal is to be markdown compliant.
 Oddly, Obsidian does not use standard markdown formatting for images and links.
 Non-compliance makes reading markdown easier for Obsidian users but breaks in apps like Notion and Typora.
 Currently, a strict markdown is enforced in conversion except for images to be as compatible as possible.

 ## Notion Use
 KIM markdown text exports seem to import into Notion successfully.
 However, Notion fails to import linked image attachments (which seems to be a general Notion md import problem at this time).
 Notion also ties underlying ids to any cross-linked notes so that there is no automated cross-linking when importing (future feature).
 Also, tags are not supported in Notion so Keep labels will just be text hashtags which are searchable.

 ## Typora Use
 KIM tries to adhere to strict markdown to be as compatible as possible.
 However, Obsidian does not follow strict rules.
 To be compatible with both Typora and Obsidian, a non-compliant markdown image syntax is used.
+No issues have been discovered using Typora on KIM markdown exports.

 ## Feature Todos
 -[ ] Add Keep audio and drawing files